MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 11. Leave your Windows PowerShell window open for the next exercise; simply minimize the PowerShell window for now.

 12. You now want to verify that the recovery process correctly updated the group's membership.
-In your Edge brower, in the **Microsoft 365 admin center**, navigate to the **Active groups** windows, select the **Microsoft 365** tab if necessary, and then in the list of Microsoft 365 groups, select the **Inside Sales** group (select the name and not the check box). <br/>
+In your Edge browser, in the **Microsoft 365 admin center**, navigate to the **Active groups** windows, select the **Microsoft 365** tab if necessary, and then in the list of Microsoft 365 groups, select the **Inside Sales** group (select the name and not the check box). <br/>

 	**Note:** If the Inside Sales group does not appear, wait a minute or two and then select **Refresh** on the menu bar above the list of groups.